open-telemetry/opentelemetry-specification/specification/trace/api.md

 </details>

-Tracing API consist of a these main classes:
+Tracing API consist of these main classes:

 - [`TracerProvider`](#tracerprovider) is the entry point of the API.
 It creates `Tracer`s.
 - [`Tracer`](#tracer) is the class responsible for creating `Span`s.